prezi/pride/README.md

 If you want to install the newest version of Pride, or upgrade your existing installation, run this:

     $ curl -sSLO http://git.io/install-pride && gradle -q -b install-pride && rm install-pride > /dev/null

-    Successfully installed Pride version 0.2
+This will install a symlink in `/usr/local/bin`.

-If you are installing for the first time, it's recommended to set the base URL for all your Git repositories, for example:
+If you are installing Pride for the first time, it's recommended to set the base URL for all your Git repositories, for example:

     $ pride config repo.base.url git@github.com:prezi